cottonstartiet/react-app-base/readme.md

 services
 |- // Services are wrappers that encapsulate interaction with services/db's outide this api.
 Ideally you should have one service per external endpoint
 types
 |- // Typescript types and interfaces
+utils
+|- // Utility and helper functions
 - index.ts // Starting point of the application that initializes and starts the server
 - server.ts // Actual express server
 ```